vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 key = jax.random.PRNGKey(seed)
 ```

-Let's grab our MNIST dataset while we are at it too:
+Let's grab our MNIST dataset while we are here:
 ```python
 train_dataset = MNIST('data', train = True, transform=T.ToTensor(), download=True)
 train_loader = DataLoader(train_dataset, batch_size=batch_size, shuffle=True, drop_last=True)
 ```

-> Neither JAX, Flax, or Optax comes with data loading utilities, so I just use
+> JAX, Flax, and Optax do not have data loading utilities, so I just use
 the perfectly serviceable PyTorch implementation of the MNIST dataset here.

 Now to our first real Flax model.
 We begin by defining a submodule `FeedForward`